 As more information becomes available with regard to IEPs, this page will be updated.

-IEP template forms (Outside Source) were developed by the state Special Education Local Plan Area (SELPA) to be in compliance with the IDEA, as amended in 2004.
-These forms are made available with the permission of the California SELPA organization.
+IEP forms were developed by the state Special Education Local Plan Area (SELPA) to be in compliance with the IDEA, as amended in 2004.
+These are examples of IEP forms.

 Resources on IEPs for Children with Disabilities

 Resources to improve instruction, assessment, and accountability for students with disabilities.

 Standards-Based Instruction: Could it Happen in Special Education?

 In this archived WestED Web cast presentation, learn how special educators can implement standards-focused instruction and how appropriately written IEPs can support the attainment of grade-level standard skills.
 Includes information on how teachers can "unpack the standards" to drive instruction that will meet standards-based IEP goals.